viirya/ros-driver-techman-robot/README.md

 ## Docker

-Build a docker image to test the packages.
+Build a docker image to test the robot:

     docker build . -t ros-tm-700 --rm